 Before you put down cash for your chosen bike, you might want to negotiate a change for some of the parts.
 Those parts were chosen by some bike company spec’er, who used whatever the bike company could get a good deal on, or whatever she thought you wanted, or whatever the current fad is.
 Your needs may differ.
 Your LBS should be willing to do at least some part swapping, if it doesn’t involve a lot of labor or a lot of money.
 The most likely candidates for swapping at time of purchase are:

 - Stems—you may want a shorter one, or a steeper one.

 - Rear cassettes—you may want lower gearing.
 The norm for road riding keeps getting lower/easier, so ask for something close to 1-to-1 (e.g. 34/32, which means 34 teeth in the front, 32 in the back).
-The smaller the first number gets and the larger the second number gets, the easier the gear.
+The smaller the first number gets and the larger the second number gets, the easier the bike is to pedal.
 SRAM now offers a 30/36 granny gear, god bless ’em.

 - Pedals—you will want clipless pedals, and the bike may come with platforms (you’ll have to pay for this one).